damianhakert/damianhakert.github.io/source/handbook/hiring/index.md

 1. How do you keep up to date with developments in your profession?
 1. If you don't get this job what will you do?
 1. Are you interviewing anywhere else?
-1. How can we change GitLab the product or company to make it better?
+1. How can we change GitLab the product to make it better?
+1. What can we change in GitLab the organization to make it better, for example the hiring process?
 1. What do you expect to achieve in your first month at GitLab?
 1. Where do you want to be in three years from now?
 1. How do you feel about working remote?